ritusantra/HR-Analytics/README.md

 # HR-Analytics

-## Task
+## Objective
-Play the role of an HR analyst and provide insights on a Human Resources dataset!
+To play the role of an HR analyst and provide insights on a Human Resources dataset!

 ## Details
 * Created HR analytics report on Power BI on **Organizational Overview**, **Demographic Analysis** and **Employee Turnover Analysis**.